milarze/menu-graphql/NOTES.md

 Setting up in manually is a tedious process.
 However, that is balanced out by not having to pay extra for hosting.

+## Final thoughts

+Attempting to draw understanding of business problems purely through an ERD will not be perfect.
+In my case, the ERD had context about the ordering and restaurant menu systems that I did not have.
+For example, what are the differences between a `Product` and a `Component`?

+ChatGPT or some other LLM is amazing at writing boilerplate code for web or API applications as well as for generating dummy data.
+However, I ran out of credits to upload stuff to ChatGPT and hence could not generate the dummy data in production using it.
+A major downside of this is that there is no simple way to easily or quickly verify that the generated code is correct.
+Either eyeball it, or write tests.
+Rule of thumb would be write the code, or write the tests, don't LLM both parts.

+There is a reason why Heroku exists or other similar platforms.
+Even being very familiar with setting up bare metal servers, it still took me a long time to setup the server and deploy there are always issues with installing ruby or the database or some such.
+In hindsight, I should have used Docker.

+The test coverage for this repo is less than ideal.
+I was focused on getting it up and running and having some confidence that it would run okay.
+I was not looking to have >80% test coverage or other some such.
+Chasing such a metric in such a short span of time is an exercise in futility.

+Overall, it was fun to fully set up end-to-end a Rails service.